matthew-andrews/mattandre.ws/source/_posts/well-behaved-javascript-component-proposal.md

 ### Asks politely for the things it needs (or brings them itself).

-For example if the component is dependent on a javascript library it can either explicitly request that library be made available to it to use, or it should have that library built into the component's compiled javascript at build-time.
+For example if the component is dependent on a JavaScript library it can either explicitly request that library be made available to it to use, or it should have that library built into the component's compiled JavaScript at build-time.

 Similarly if the component is dependent on some CSS, it should expose a route to that CSS (either as pure text or a via URL) and the parent application should be responsible injecting or importing those style rules.

-For example, it should never write script tags directly into the DOM in order to load in sub dependencies – loading javascript from the network should be the sole responsibility of the parent application.
+For example, it should never write script tags directly into the DOM in order to load in sub dependencies – loading JavaScript from the network should be the sole responsibility of the parent application.
 The reason for this is if the application is an offline application that resource might not always be available if it's pointing to an external URL.
-By informing the parent application upfront about your dependency the parent application can make sure that javascript is available no matter what the state the device's internet connection is in.
+By informing the parent application upfront about your dependency the parent application can make sure that JavaScript is available no matter what the state the device's internet connection is in.

 ### Should not get upset when it's no longer wanted.